-- ▲ A 100% renewable energy scenario will save well over 120 €billion in achieving net zero by 2050 compared to the UK Government's strategy for net zero by 2050 which includes nuclear power and fossil fuels with carbon capture and storage - ▲ A 100% renewable energy scenario will achieve net zero by 2050 with over 20% less cumulative carbon emissions compared to the present UK Government pathway - ▲ The preferred scenario is dominated by offshore wind but also includes large amounts of inter-annual energy storage to cope with fluctuations in wind power outputs within and between years - ▲ The study finds that storing renewable energy as renewable electricity-based methane in conventional natural gas storage facilities is the most cost-effective means of inter-annual storage.
-The methane is converted from air captured CO2 and green hydrogen using renewable electricity - ★ The more onshore wind power and solar photovoltaics are used, the cheaper the path to net zero becomes - ★ The same assumptions for demands for energy services are used in all scenarios, and from this we can conclude that the 100% renewable energy scenarios are superior in achieving these services for lower cost and lower systemic risk compared to Government plans. - ★ The scenarios are cautious in their assumptions for energy efficiency improvements and energy demand reductions.
+- A 100% renewable energy scenario will save well over 120 billion € in achieving net zero by 2050 compared to the UK Government's strategy for net zero by 2050 - the Government pathway includes nuclear power and fossil fuels with carbon capture and storage - A 100% renewable energy scenario will achieve net zero by 2050 with over 20% less cumulative carbon emissions compared to the UK Government pathway - The preferred scenario is dominated by offshore wind but also includes large amounts of inter-annual energy storage to cope with fluctuations in wind power outputs within and between years - The study finds that storing renewable energy as renewable electricitybased methane in conventional natural gas storage facilities is the most cost-effective means of inter-annual storage.
+The methane is converted from air captured CO2 and green hydrogen using renewable electricity - The more onshore wind power and solar photovoltaics are used, the cheaper the path to net zero becomes - The same assumptions for demands for energy services are used in all scenarios, and from this we can conclude that the 100% renewable energy scenarios are superior in achieving these services for lower cost and lower systemic risk compared to Government plans.